A Capacity-Based Rationale for Multi-Head Attention: Introduction

-Our analysis yields both fundamental limits and constructive proofs of capability for self-attention as a relational reasoner, and our experiments validate the predictions in an idealized setting that mirrors the theoretical model.
+\paragraph{Summary of Results} Our analysis yields both fundamental limits and constructive proofs of capability for self-attention as a relational reasoner, and our experiments validate these predictions in both the idealized model and more realistic extensions.
 The main contributions are:

-\paragraph{Formal model and budget.} We cast “where to attend” as \emph{Relational Graph Recognition (RGR)} and analyze an idealized attention layer that preserves attention symmetries while isolating the key--query computation.
-The complexity measure is the total key dimension \(D_K=h\,d_k\) (Sec.~\ref{models}).
+\paragraph{Formal model and budget.} We cast “where to attend” as \emph{Relational Graph Recognition (RGR)} and analyze two QK variants: the usual \emph{scaled-softmax} and \emph{max-over-heads} aggregation, a surrogate for head-wise competition that preserves a key nonlinearity absent from fully linear attention, but is also tractable enough to enable tighter and more extensive analysis (Sec.~\ref{models}).
+In both cases, the complexity measure is the total key dimension \(D_K=h\,d_k\).

-\paragraph{Information‑theoretic lower bound.} We show via a simple counting argument that if each parameter consists of $\Theta(1)$ bits, then recovering \(m'\)-edge graphs on \(m\) items requires

-Intuitively, this is because the key--query channel must be able to encode the underlying graph, which implies a lower bound on the total size of the key and query matrices.
-We also extend this to show that the same bound holds \emph{independent of parameter precision}: assuming a constant margin between yes and no edges and a bound on the scale of the parameter and embedding norms (both of which our upper bounds achieve), a metric‑entropy argument yields the same lower bound for real‑valued parameters and for any context length \(\ell\!\ge\!2\) (Sec.~\ref{sec:lower}).
-These bounds quantify how total key dimension must grow as the number of relationships grow, and that a smaller model dimension requires a larger total key dimension.
+\paragraph{Information‑theoretic lower bound.} We prove that recovering graphs with $m'$ edges on $m$ items requires a total key dimension of $D_K=\Omega\!\left(\tfrac{m'}{d_{\text{model}}}\log\tfrac{m^2}{m'}\right).$ This bound applies to both standard softmax and our max-over-heads variant, quantifying how capacity must grow with the number of relationships, and showing that a smaller model dimension requires a larger total key dimension (Sec.~\ref{sec:lower}).

-\paragraph{Asymptotically Optimal Constructions.} We provide explicit attention-based algorithms for RGR within the idealized model (Section~\ref{sec:upper}).
-We achieve

-where $\Delta$ is the maximum degree of the graph $G$.
-Under a mild condition around balanced degrees (\((\Delta/d_{\text{avg}}\le m/d_{\text{model}})\), this closes the gap between upper and lower bounds for all but very dense graphs, which have a gap factor of $\log m$.
-These constructions assume random Gaussian unit norm embeddings and also extend to any embedding satisfying a superposition hypothesis style near-orthogonality condition (where the resulting bound depends on a measure of the orthogonality).
-These constructions also surface the core computational principles of self‑attention and serve as concrete, testable hypotheses about the internal mechanisms transformers might learn.
+\paragraph{Asymptotically Optimal Constructions.} We provide explicit constructions for RGR.
+For our max-over-heads model, we achieve $D_K = O((\frac{m'}{d_{\text{model}}}+\Delta)\log m')$, where $\Delta$ is the maximum degree of $G$ (Sec.~\ref{sec:upper}).
+This is asymptotically optimal for sparse graphs with mild degree imbalance.
+For softmax attention on permutation graphs, we show $D_K=\Theta(\frac{m}{d_{\text{model}}}(\log m)^2)$ is sufficient (Sec.~\ref{sec:softmax-sum}), where the extra $\log$ factor accounts for softmax concentration against distractors.
+These constructions surface the core computational principles of self‑attention and serve as concrete, testable hypotheses about the internal mechanisms transformers learn.